younghch/operating-system-three-easy-pieces-homework/simulation/vm-smalltables/README.md

 # Questions
 1. With a linear page table, you need a single register to locate the page table, assuming that hardware does the lookup upon a TLB miss.
 How many registers do you need to locate a two-level page table?
 A three-level table?

-  The number of register needed are same to the number of level of page table.
-2 for two-level page table, 3 for three-level table.
+    Only top-level page directory base register is needed.

 2. Use the simulator to perform translations given random seeds 0, 1, and 2, and check your answers using the -c flag.
 How many memory references are needed to perform each lookup?

-  - seed 0
   ```
+  ARG seed 0
   ARG allocated 64
   ARG num 10